 If your dependency status is changed from independent to dependent based upon corrections made to your FAFSA in Step 3 by you or a school, your FAFSA may be considered rejected until parental information is provided.
-If you were awarded prior to the correction, your awards may be adjusted after parental information is received.
+If you were offered prior to the correction, your offers may be adjusted after parental information is received.

 Class level and admission status

 Your class level and admission status determines the maximum federal direct loan limits for which you are eligible and your eligibility for grants and scholarships, Federal Work-study, etc.

 Your class level as an undergraduate student admitted into a degree granting program with no prior degree is determined by the number of credit hours you have completed.

 If you have a bachelor's degree and you have been admitted into a different undergraduate degree granting program or you are taking courses to obtain your permanent teacher certification, then you are considered at the junior or senior level for federal direct loan limits and your dependency status is dependent upon how you answer the questions in Step 3 of the FAFSA.
 You are no longer eligible for federal and state grants or scholarships.